CGCL-codes/Argus/README.md

 ## How to use?

+### Enviroment
 We implement Argus on top of [RDMA-Spark](http://hibd.cse.ohio-state.edu/#spark) and [Apache Spark](http://spark.apache.org/) (verson 2.1.0).
+We deploy the system on a cluster with 30 machines.
+Each machine in the cluster is equipped with two octa-core Intel 2.40 GHz processors, 64 GB memory, 256 GB HDD, an 1 Gbps NIC, and a Mellanox InfiniBand FDR 56 Gbps NIC.
 As we can not get the source code of RDMA-Spark, we implement our scheduling strategy atop Apache Spark and replace the corresponding jar files of RDMA-Spark with our jars, e.g. spark-core_2.11-2.1.0.jar.

 ## Building Argus